 Comprehensive Literacy State Development GrantInformation regarding the Comprehensive Literacy State Development Grant.

 Sections 2222–2225 of the Elementary and Secondary Education Act of 1965 authorizes the Comprehensive Literacy State Development (CLSD) Grant.
 This competitive grant advances literacy skills through the use of evidence-based practices, activities and interventions, including pre-literacy skills, reading, and writing.
 The grant will serve children from birth through grade twelve, with an emphasis on disadvantaged children, including children living in poverty, English learners, and children with disabilities.
 The grant also has two priorities: (1) projects that include evidence-based family literacy strategies and (2) projects that increase educational options for groups of students who have traditionally been underserved.

 The California Department of Education (CDE) was awarded $37.5 million in CLSD grant funds to leverage and expand existing statewide infrastructure, guidance, and expertise to bring coherence to the system of literacy supports to improve student outcomes over a period of five years.
 Project objectives include:

 - Align local and state literacy initiatives through a coordinated effort to build state and local capacity over the life of the project.

 - Develop and implement an evidence-based comprehensive State Literacy Plan (SLP) that aligns and integrates state literacy initiatives, content standards, and state guidance documents to support teachers of students, birth through grade twelve.

 - Build local capacity to establish, align, and implement local literacy initiatives that emphasize family and community involvement to address the needs of California’s most vulnerable children.

-For additional information on the CLSD grant proposal, please see Item 10 of the State Board of Education July 2019 Agenda (DOCX).
+For additional information on the CLSD grant proposal, please see Item 10 of the State Board of Education (SBE) July 2019 Agenda (DOCX).

-The CDE will distribute several regional grant awards to county offices of education to support the project objectives outlined above.
-In 2021, the CDE will announce a Request for Applications (RFA) to fund the CLSD competitive grant awards.
-New information and guidance will be added as it becomes available.
+The CDE will distribute seven grant awards to county offices of education to support the project objectives outlined above.
+The CDE announced a Request for Applications (RFA) on May 5, 2021, to fund the CLSD competitive grant awards.
+Links to the RFA and Funding Profile are below.